madhanmallow/appsteroid-sdk-ios-documents/en/Specs/Spec-User.md

 * Parameters
   * snsAccounts
     * NSArray that stores object of `FASSNSAccount`.
-You can check the SNS account info by through property.
+You can check the SNS account info through property.
   * meta
     * You can refer meta-information such as total number of list or current page number.
 Check [FASPagingMeta](../7_Spec.md#FASPagingMeta) for more information.
   * error